Community Cats – Trap-Neuter-Return Program

 What does it mean to “ear-tip” a cat?
 In addition to the sterilization surgeries and vaccinations that community cats receive when they are humanely trapped, each cat is ear-tipped.
 While the cat is anesthetized for surgery, approximately one-quarter of an inch of the cat’s left ear is cropped by one of our veterinarians.
 This doesn’t hurt and it heals quite quickly.
 It’s a way to identify that that cat does not need to be brought into the shelter for surgery and allows us to focus on those that clearly still need sterilization.

-Are you interested in getting involved with the Humane Society of Charlotte’s Community Cat Trap-Spay/Neuter-Release Program?
+Are you interested in getting involved with the Humane Society of Charlotte’s Community Cat Trap-Neuter-Return Program?
 If so, please click here for more information.

-To donate to the HSC Community Cat Trap-Spay/Neuter-Release Program, click here.
+To donate to the HSC Community Cat Trap-Neuter-Return Program, click here.

 Click here to see CMPD Animal Care & Control’s Community Cat brochure.